 Astrolab adopts complex technologies across a range of sectors.
 Working alongside early-stage partners, it develops pathways to take New Zealand ideas to the world stage.

-- Colab NZ – New Zealand’s largest network of shared workspace.
+- Colab NZ – New Zealand’s largest network of shared workspaces.

 - The Icehouse – A loft-style shared office space in Parnell.

-- Generator – A serviced office, business club and functions venue, located in Britomart, central Auckland.
+- Generator – A serviced office, business club and functions venue, located in Britomart and GridAKL / Wynyard Quarter, central Auckland.

 - The Crate – Shared office space on Auckland’s North Shore.